What you need to know about Grants

 The FAU Academic Achievement Grant is a four year need based grant offered to students who entered FAU as a new (non-transfer) degree seeking student on or after the Summer 2019 semester.
 To be eligible for this grant, you must be admitted as a degree seeking undergraduate student, have a completed FAFSA file, and demonstrate financial need.
 Offer amounts are based on academic profile and financial need.
 Actual disbursement amounts will be prorated if less than full time.
 A minimum enrollment of 6 credits is required for disbursement each semester.
 Annual renewal criteria include a complete FAFSA file for the academic year, compliance with Financial Aid Satisfactory Academic Progress Standards, financial need, and a minimum of 30 earned credits at the end of the academic year for each year that grant payment was received (example: if you have received payment of the offer for the past 2 years, to renew in the third year, you must have 60 or more earned credits at the end of the second year).

 FAU Academic Grant

-The FAU Academic Grant is a four year progressive need based grant offered to students who entered FAU as a new (non-transfer) degree seeking student prior to the Spring 2019 semester.
+The FAU Academic Grant is a four year progressive need based grant offered to students who entered FAU as a new (non-transfer) degree seeking student.
 The grant will increase each year if annual eligibility and renewal requirements are met.
-To be eligible for the grant, the student must be admitted as a degree seeking undergraduate student, have a completed FAFSA file, and demonstrate financial need.
+To be eligible for this grant, you must be admitted as a degree seeking undergraduate student, have a completed FAFSA file, and demonstrate financial need.
 Offer amounts are based on academic profile and financial need.
 Actual disbursement amounts will be prorated if less than full time.
 A minimum enrollment of 6 credits is required for disbursement each semester.
-Annual renewal criteria include a complete FAFSA file with an Expected Family Contribution of 10,000 or less, a minimum 3.0 FAU GPA, compliance with Financial Aid Satisfactory Academic Progress Standards, and a minimum of 30 earned credits at the end of the academic year for each year that grant payment was received (example: if you have received payment of the offer for the past 2 years, to renew in the third year, you must have 60 or more earned credits at the end of the second year).
+Annual renewal criteria include a complete FAFSA file for the academic year, compliance with Financial Aid Satisfactory Academic Progress Standards, financial need, and a minimum of 30 earned credits at the end of the academic year for each year that grant payment was received (example: if you have received payment of the offer for the past 2 years, to renew in the third year, you must have 60 or more earned credits at the end of the second year).